mytusshar/auth-module/README.md

-## STATUS CODES Returned by I-Auth Module
+## STATUS CODES Returned by IAM-Auth Module

-When any kind of request is sent to I-Auth Module then it responds client application with following `STATUS_CODES`.
+When any kind of request is sent to IAM-Auth Module then it responds client application with following `STATUS_CODES`.
 These `STATUS_CODES` can be used in client application.

 #### `[STATUS CODES]`